Plano Real

 The Plano Real ("Real Plan", in English) was a set of measures taken to stabilize the Brazilian economy in 1994, during the presidency of Itamar Franco.
 Its architects were led by the Minister of Finance and succeeding president Fernando Henrique Cardoso.
 The Plano Real was based on an analysis of the root causes of hyperinflation in the New Republic of Brazil, that concluded that there was both an issue of fiscal policy and severe, widespread inertial inflation.
 The Plano Real intended to stabilize the domestic currency in nominal terms after a string of failed plans to control inflation.

 Background

 According to economists, one of the causes of inflation in Brazil was the inertial inflation phenomenon.
 Prices were adjusted on a daily basis according to changes in price indexes and to the exchange rate of the local currency to the U.S. dollar.
 Plano Real then created a non-monetary currency, the Unidade Real de Valor ("URV"), whose value was set to approximately 1 US dollar.
 All prices were quoted in these two currencies, cruzeiro real and URV, but payments had to be made exclusively in cruzeiros reais.
-Prices quoted in URV did not change over time, while their equivalent in cruzeiros reals increased nominally every day.
+Prices quoted in URV did not change over time, while their equivalent in cruzeiros reais increased nominally every day.